githubNP1/Twenty-One/README.md

 6 decks are shuffled and used

 When there are only 30 cards left, the decks are reshuffled and used
-The player starts with 10000 chips
+The player starts with 10000 chips \r
 The program stops when the player has 10 chips or less

 A natural pays 1.5 times the player's bet